Skip to content

 }

-Save the access_token — you’ll need it for subsequent API requests.
+Save the access_token — you'll need it for subsequent API requests.
+The token expires after 7200 seconds (2 hours).
+Request a new one when it expires.

 Passing Access Token in API Requests